All insights

 For investment tax credits, the tax credit is generated when the facility is complete and placed in service.
 Importantly, projects that intend to claim the ITC but have regular, multi-year construction timelines may claim partial credits for qualified production expenditures (QPEs).
 These QPE credits are not eligible to be sold or transferred; only the ITC generated in the year the project is placed in service can be transferred.

 Production tax credits are generated after a project enters service and begins producing energy.
-PTCs are generated for each unit of production (e.g., a megawatt-hour of electricity or a kilogram of hydrogen) for a long period of time — 10 years under the new federal tax policy.
+PTCs are generated for each unit of production (e.g., a megawatt-hour of electricity or a kilogram of hydrogen) for a long period of time — 10 years under federal tax policy.

 Developers and manufacturers can sell forward a stream of future PTCs (or a “strip”), either as a production tax credit deal or as a tax equity transaction.
 Typically, a developer or manufacturer will sell a conservative estimate of their future PTCs in a forward transaction to minimize the risk that the facility will not generate enough energy in a year to meet the required supply of PTCs.
 Excess PTCs generated in each year can also be sold as “spot” PTCs, which must be sold in the tax year in which they are generated (or before the extended tax filing date for that year).